HarpyWar/nfsuserver/README.md

 banv4=0
 ```

-2. Create a new file `news` with your custom news contents.
+2. Create a new file `news` with a custom news contents.

 3. After first start `server.log` should be created.
 After first user login a database `rusers.dat` with users should be created.